dawanejomah/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot a script that lists all files even ones with names beginning with a period charactern the current directory and the parent of the working directory and the /boot directory (in this order) in long format file /tmp/iamafile a script that prints the type of the file named iamafile ln -s /bin/ls __ls__ create a symbolic link to /bin/ls, named __ls__
+ls -al . .. /boot a script that lists all files even ones with names beginning with a period charactern the current directory and the parent of the working directory and the /boot directory (in this order) in long format file /tmp/iamafile a script that prints the type of the file named iamafile ln -s /bin/ls __ls__ create a symbolic link to /bin/ls, named __ls__ cp -un *.html ../ a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.